 The last five days have been a whirlwind.
 Three days in San Diego and two days in Austin.

-With a drink in hand, I started chatting with Rusty Moore, who runs a site called Fitness Black Book, and an old university friend, Alan Jenks, who runs a site called iHealthology.
+With a drink in hand, I started chatting with Rusty Moore, who runs a fitness Black Book site, and an old university friend, Alan Jenks, who runs a site called iHealthology.

-Alan and I went to Simon Fraser University in Burnaby, Canada in the 90s.
-He went off to chiropractic school and is now a chiropractor in the Netherlands.
+Alan and I went to Simon Fraser University in Burnaby, Canada, in the 90s.
+He went to chiropractic school and is now a chiropractor in the Netherlands.
 (Ya, what a small world.)

 Rusty, Alan, and I chatted about training, exercises, injuries, and pain.

 Alan shared one story that I thought was fascinating.

-Alan had a client that was a truck driver and had neck pain for 15 years.
-As Alan was chatting with the client he asked him about his necklace.
+Alan had a truck driver client who had neck pain for 15 years.
+As Alan was chatting with the client, he asked about his necklace.

 His client had a heavy necklace that he had around his neck.
-He let Alan know that he had been wearing his necklace for 15 years and had never taken it off.
+He told Alan that he had worn his necklace for 15 years and had never taken it off.

-Alan got him to take the necklace off for a few days and his fifteen years of neck pain went away.
+Alan got him to take the necklace off for a few days, and his neck pain went away for fifteen years.

-Alan’s client has started to introduce the necklace back into his life but makes sure to take it off at night and when he can.
+Alan’s client has started to wear the necklace again, but he takes it off at night and when possible.

 This story highlights a lot of things.